jeli-pro/jeli-app-shell/docs/flow.todo.md

+color accent should configurable trough setting page

+===

 1. topbar should auto hide while on scroll down, show while scrolling up
 2. add scroll to bottom iconbutton
+3. full page scroll indicator, should at right most viewport

-===
+=== DONE

 1. breadcrumbs should aware of route changes like dashboard/setting page
 2. need more left right spacing for content while on side pane view or full page view